-Assuming your knowledge of our subject is roughly what mine was when I first heard his name in the waning years of the last millennium-effectively nothing-I'd like to provide a brief outline of Ruskin's intellectual journey.
+Now, assuming your knowledge of our subject is roughly what mine was when I first heard his name a quarter century and more ago-effectively nothing-I'd like to provide, first, a brief outline of Ruskin's intellectual journey.
 As I do, I touch on his life story only as it pertains to the development of his thought.
-Unfortunately, over the course of the century and more which have disappeared since his death in 1900, for reasons much too complex to go into here, that story has been seriously misinterpreted by almost all of his biographers as well as many critics.
-In my view, such distortions are the root cause of Ruskin's remarkable decline in reputation, which decline, in its turn, has consequenced in our modern ignorance of his work.
-I have corrected the bulk of these misrepresentations elsewhere.7
+Unfortunately, over the course of the century and more which have disappeared since his death in 1900, for complex reasons, that story has been seriously misinterpreted by almost all biographers as well as many critics.
+In my view, such distortions are the root cause of Ruskin's remarkable decline in reputation; which decline, in turn, has consequenced in our modern unfamiliarity with his work.
+I correct these misrepresentations elsewhere.9